datakund/youtube-api-datakund/Docs/source/login_cookie.rst

 **************************************************
-Play Pause Video
+Login Cookie
 **************************************************
-It play or pause the video playing currently on browser.
+It logins to youtube through the cookies passed in ``cookies``.

 **body**: returns data